jessechen150/Buckets/README.md

 * Add sorting option to order items alphabetically or via other metrics
 * Automatically separate items based on status (i.e. 'Not Started' items are grouped together)
-* Ability to add custom properties to items, including links and images.
+* Ability to add custom properties to items, including links and images
 * Styling to make it look less like a default OS app

 ---